waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Olivine Lighthouse Puzzle - Agent Hypotheses
 My `puzzle_solver` agent has provided new hypotheses after I got stuck in a loop.

-- **Hypothesis 1:** The path to 3F East is on 2F East.
+- **Hypothesis 1 (FAILED):** The path to 3F East is on 2F East.
   - **Test Plan:** Fall through a pit to 1F East, then find a ladder up to 2F East and search for a new ladder leading to 3F.
-I will test this hypothesis first.
+  - **Test Result:** Systematically searched the entire accessible area of 1F East.
+No ladder leading up was found.
+Hypothesis is disproven.
 - **Hypothesis 2:** The pits themselves are a puzzle, and a specific one leads to a new area.
   - **Test Plan:** Systematically fall through each pit and map their destinations on 1F.